EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 File(name=/Desktop/file1.txt, size=1000)
 ~~~

-"copy 'file1.txt' in '/documents'" is interpreted as "copy the file '/documents/file1.txt' to my current directory" since #2 is the only scenario of the four we started with that has all the predications implemented:
+In this case, "copy 'file1.txt' in '/documents'" is interpreted as "copy the file '/documents/file1.txt' to my current directory" since "in" is interpreted as applying to where the file is and where to copy *to* isn't specified.

-2. `_in_p_loc(e15,x8,x16), _copy_v_1(e2,x3,x8)`: copy the 'foo' that is in 'documents' [where to copy is not specified]

-### "copy 'foo', and do the copy from within '/documents'"
+### 2. `_in_p_state(e13,e2,x14), _copy_v_1(e2,x3,x8)`: copy 'foo', and do the copy from within '/documents'

 Next up we'll tackle the stative version of "in".
-Recall that "stative" means where the verb is "happening" and so it tells `_copy_v_1` where to do the copying *from*:
+Recall that "stative" means where the verb is "happening" and so it tells `_copy_v_1` where to do the copying *from*.

-1. `_in_p_state(e13,e2,x14), _copy_v_1(e2,x3,x8)`: copy 'foo', and do the copy from within '/documents' [*where* to copy and where 'foo' *is* are not specified]

-This will work exactly the same as the previous example if the file name is a relative file name, because in this example we are asking the current directory to be "/documents" and in the previous example we are interpreting as the file itself being "in" documents.
-However, an absolute file name should work here (since current directory is not used when calculating an absolute file name) but should *not* work in the above example since it won't be "in" that directory.
+This will work exactly the same as the previous example if there is a relative file name.
+That is because "doing the copy from within 'documents'" makes the current directory "/documents" and in the previous example we are interpreting as the file itself being "in" documents.
+Both approaches resolve to the same file.
+However, an absolute file name should work here (since current directory is not used when calculating an absolute file name) but should *not* work in the above example since the absolute path won't be "in" that directory.

 Here's the code for stative "in" and a version of "copy" that uses it: